The Greater Caucasus / extended trail

 - All meals in Tusheti (brakfasts, lunches “to go”, dinners)

-- Transfers to and from Tbilisi airport (on first and last days of the tour)
+- Transfers to and from Tbilisi airport (on first and last days of the tour) or bus station (for flights to and from Kutaisi)

 - Transport from Tbilisi to Omalo and back